KleberVales/kangaroo-challenge-with-Java/README.md

 - Kangaroo 1 starts at 0 and jumps 2 meters per jump.
 - Kangaroo 2 starts at 5 and jumps 3 meters per jump.
+- Kangaroo 2 is ahead and jumps farther, so they will never meet → NO.